srideviaishwariya/AndroidCalabashDemo/README.md

     .../.../AndroidCalabashDemo/calabash-android> calabash-android run /.../.../AndroidCalabashDemo/bin/AndroidCalabashDemo.apk
     irb(main):001:0> query "textview"

-Console
+To start irb Console
-Query to list all the textview elements,

     .../.../AndroidCalabashDemo/calabash-android> calabash-android console /.../.../AndroidCalabashDemo/bin/AndroidCalabashDemo.apk

+To Query for a list of all the textview elements in the irb console

     irb(main):001:0> query "textview"